 It’s best to thaw seafood overnight in the refrigerator.
 Cut the vacuum seal open and place the package on a plate or shallow pan to catch any liquid and allow 8-10 hours (for full fillets).

 It is not recommended to allow seafood to thaw at room temperature or place in water to thaw.
 Flavor and texture are both lost this way.

 First, remember that Wild Salmon cooks much faster than farm raised fish.
 It loses much of its flavor and moisture if it is overcooked even by just a couple of minutes.
 You can also cut large fillets into meal size portions before cooking.

 Always start cooking salmon with the skin side up.
-If the skin has been removed, the skin side will appear slightly darker.
 This allows the natural fat carried beneath the skin to be drawn into the fillet, keeping it rich and moist.